growingnet/gromo/docs/source/README.rst

 The package is still in development, if you would like to contribute, please contact us!

 ..
-[TMLKR] Verbockhaven, M., Rudkiewicz, T., Chevallier, S., and Charpiat, G.
+[TMLR24] Verbockhaven, M., Rudkiewicz, T., Chevallier, S., and Charpiat, G.
         (2024).
 Growing tiny networks: Spotting expressivity bottlenecks and fixing them optimally.
 TMLR.